Be careful what you wish for.

 Or perhaps, a more effective writer?

-Whether you have chosen to earn money directly from writing, or whether you are a reluctant writer because you need to create content for a website or blog, realize that you are a writer and that a study of the craft of writing will be useful.
+Whether you write for reward or to promote your own blog or business, you are a writer.
 You could take a course, but you probably don’t have the time.
 Worse still, they’re not easy to find.

 But let’s back up.
 Why should you want to be a better writer?